 ELECTRONIC LENS ADAPTERS

-For a better aperture control, you have the option to use an electronic lens adapter, like for instance the Cambo CA-GFX which can control the aperture of the EF Canon lenses, and I suppose at some point a Nikon adapter will be available too.
+For a better aperture control, you have the option to use an electronic lens adapter, like for instance the Cambo CA-GFX Canon EF-Mount & TS-E Lens to Fujifilm GFX which can control the aperture of the EF Canon lenses, and I suppose at some point a Nikon adapter will be available too.
 However autofocus and EXIF data can still not be transferred between the camera and the adapter, and this includes focus confirmation.

-I haven’t worked with this adapter yet because it not yet widely available, but it seems better than the manual Fotodiox adapter I’m using at this moment since you can control the aperture with the adapter.
-However, as I said, this adapter is not widely available and it is quite highly priced at this moment, around US$1200, which is quite a difference compared to US$100 for the Fotodiox manual adapter.
-But hopefully, there will be an alternative in the near future so the competition can lower the prices.
+I haven’t worked with this adapter yet, but Cambo is a reliable company that creates good products and from impressions of other photographers it seems a good adapter to use. seems better than the manual Fotodiox adapter I’m using at this moment since you can control the aperture with the adapter.
+However, this adapter is quite highly priced at this moment, around US$1200, which is quite a difference compared to manual adapters and even with the following electronic adapter which is what I am using at the moment.

 HASSELBLAD LENS ADAPTER

 If you have Hasselblad H mount lenses, you can use the Fujifilm H Mount Adapter G for Hasselblad to attach them to the GFX.

 VIEW CAMERA ADAPTER